ChandlerU11/ChandlerU11.github.io/content/posts/review_scrape.md

   return review, date, rating_return
   ```

-I then iterated over and extracted the text from the downloaded webpages using the following code, and we got a decent amount of data!
+I then iterated over and extracted the text from the downloaded web pages using the following code, and we got a decent amount of data!
 There are over 9,000 distinct reviews here.
 Below is a glance at the data.

 ```python
 from tqdm.notebook import tqdm